mleuthold/build-tools-invoke-and-make/README.md

 | - Makefiles are scattered around in each sub-project | . |
 | - Shell scripts need to adopt specific $$ syntax | . |

+The probably biggest advantage, which needs to be proven, is the writing of tests and test suites in Python rather than in Shell.

 # make with Makefile

 run from root (includes all sub-projects)